beached/daw_json_link/readme.md

 The `from_json` and `to_json` methods allow access most of the parsing needs.

 The event based parser(SAX) can be called via `daw::json::json_event_parser`.
 It takes two arguments, a json document and an event handler.
-The event handler can opt into events by having the following members:
+The event handler can opt into events by having any of the following members:
 * handle_on_value
 * handle_on_array_start
 * handle_on_array_end